Configure SSO for your Evernote Teams account

-- For Evernote Business accounts that have not been updated: When you enable single sign-on, users of your Evernote Business account will need to authenticate using your SAML identity provider before they are allowed to access business content.
-Evernote Business account admins will be allowed to sign in to Evernote Web and the Evernote Business admin console without going through single sign-on.
-For Evernote Business accounts that have enabled SSO, users will first be prompted to log in with their Evernote credentials, then the SAML authentication process will take place for their business content.
+- For Evernote Teams accounts that have not been updated: When you enable single sign-on, users of your Evernote Teams account will need to authenticate using your SAML identity provider before they are allowed to access team content.
+Evernote Teams account admins will be allowed to sign in to Evernote Web and the admin console without going through single sign-on.
+For Evernote Teams accounts that have enabled SSO, users will first be prompted to log in with their Evernote credentials, then the SAML authentication process will take place for their team content.

-- Only Evernote Business account admins are authorized to configure single sign-on (SSO) for the business.
+- Only Evernote Teams account admins are authorized to configure single sign-on (SSO) for the team.